Hiram "Doc" Jones: Personal life

 Jones graduated from Madisonville High School.
 He later earned a Bachelor of Science from Sam Houston State University in 1959, and was ordained in the United Methodist Church in 1963.
 Jones received a Master of Divinity (M.Div.) from Perkins School of Theology, and after spending six years serving civilian parishes, he joined the United States Air Force in 1969.
-Wiley College awarded Jones an honorary Doctor of Divinity in 1974.
+In 1974, Wiley College awarded Jones the honorary degree, Doctor of Divinity.
 By January 1997, Jones was an ordained Elder in the United Methodist Church.
 After his retirement, Jones and his wife moved to Greater Houston in 1999.